numbershikes/longtrails-tools/README.md

 # longtrails-tools
-Various tools used with the LongTrails sites.
+Various tools used with the OpenLongTrails.org projects.